getlost01/gfg-potd/README.md

 ## GFG Problem Of The Day

-### Today - 18 May 2024
+### Today - 19 May 2024
-### Que - Find the Highest number
+### Que - Find the closest number
-The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/problems/find-the-highest-number2259/1)
+The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/problems/find-the-closest-number5513/1)

 ### My Approach
-- Initialize size as the size of the input vector a.
+- Check if k is greater than the largest element in arr, return the largest element.
+- Check if k is less than the smallest element in arr, return the smallest element.
-- Set low to 0 and high to size - 1.
+- Initialize low to 0 and high to n-1.
-- Enter a while loop that continues as long as low <= high.
+- Use binary search :
-- Calculate mid as (low + high) / 2.
+  - Calculate mid as low + (high - low) / 2.
+  - If arr[mid] equals k, return arr[mid].
-- If a[mid] is greater than a[mid-1] and a[mid+1], return a[mid].
+  - If arr[mid] is greater than k, set ans1 to the absolute difference between arr[mid] and k, adjust high.
-- If a[mid] is greater than a[mid-1] but less than a[mid+1], set low to mid + 1.
+  - If arr[mid] is less than k, set ans2 to the absolute difference between arr[mid] and k, adjust low.
-- Otherwise, set high to mid - 1.
-- If no peak element is found, return a[size - 1].
+- Compare ans1 and ans2, return the closest value between arr[high] and arr[low].

 ### Time and Auxiliary Space Complexity